OceanParcels/Lagrangian_diags/docs/contributing.md

 <!-- #### Online via Binder -->

-### Adding a new notebook
+## Development workflow: Adding a new notebook

-- Follow the instructions for running the notebooks locally
-- Add your notebook
-- Make sure it runs top to bottom (with our provided environment)
-- submit a PR

-## Development workflow

 To get started contributing to Lagrangian Diags: